 This live album includes the two songs from the 1951 Jazz Immortal recording and adds seven more Charlie Christian jazz guitar tracks on which he accompanies Dizzy Gillespie.

 Newman also captured these recordings in 1941 at Minton’s Playhouse.
-Minton’s is considered the birthplace of bop and was one of Christian’s favorite after-hours hangouts.
+Minton’s is considered the birthplace of bop and was one of Christian’s favourite after-hours hangouts.

-These recordings showcase Christian’s exceptional improvisational skills and eponymous bebop style.
+These recordings showcase Christian’s exceptional improvisational skills and bebop style.

 Charlie Christian with The Benny Goodman Sextet and Orchestra (1966)